rust-lang/rust/doc/rust.md

 ##### Unsafe blocks

 A block of code can also be prefixed with the `unsafe` keyword, to permit a sequence of unsafe operations in an otherwise-safe function.
-This facility exists because the static semantics of a Rust are a necessary approximation of the dynamic semantics.
+This facility exists because the static semantics of Rust are a necessary approximation of the dynamic semantics.
 When a programmer has sufficient conviction that a sequence of unsafe operations is actually safe, they can encapsulate that sequence (taken as a whole) within an `unsafe` block.
 The compiler will consider uses of such code "safe", to the surrounding context.

 #### Pure functions